 If you’re looking for a dwarf variety of Shasta daisy with long-lasting flowers, then ‘Snowcap’ is your answer.
 Perfect for the front of the border or for growing in containers, the lush, dark green foliage makes a beautiful backdrop for the foot-tall flower stalks.
 Compact and drought-, deer-, and rabbit-resistant — what could be better for a small garden?

 There are many Shasta cultivars that offer double or semi-double flowers with multiple rows of petals.
-These varieties include ‘Christine Hagemann’, ‘Ice Star’, and ‘Aglaia’, among others.
+Varieties with double blooms include ‘Christine Hagemann’, ‘Ice Star’, and ‘Aglaia’, among others.
 While their fluffy white flowers have tempted me on occasion, I’ve avoided them.
 There is evidence that the nectar and pollen from double flowers are harder for pollinators to access.
 And in some cases, the flowers may not produce any nectar or pollen at all.
 This is good enough reason for me to skip the doubles in my garden.

 Shasta daisy care

 Shastas require very little care.
-Plant them in full sun, don’t over-fertilize, and let them do their thing.
+Plant them in full sun (or partial shade if you must), don’t over-fertilize, and let them do their thing.
 Taller varieties require staking if they aren’t positioned in a sunny site.
 A good peony ring with a grow-thru grid makes an excellent support for these plants should one be necessary.

 Keep newly planted Shasta daisies well watered.
 After a full season, stop watering the plants entirely except during times of extreme drought.
+They don’t much like soggy soil, but adding organic matter every year is a plus.
 I mulch my Shastas and other perennials with either shredded leaves or leaf compost each spring.
 A layer about 1 to 2 inches thick is plenty.
 If you’re not sure how much mulch you need for your perennial garden, use our mulch calculator.

 Four-lined plant bugs can occasionally be problematic on Shasta daisy plants.
 They leave pockmarks on the foliage, but their damage is only aesthetic; they will not cause any long-term damage or kill the plants.
 Here are tips for managing four-lined plant bugs organically.